villagaiaimpacthub/taskmaster-template/README.md

 - Check the TaskMaster AI documentation
 - Review the example HIVE project for reference
+- Use the provided templates for structured planning
 - Open issues for bugs or feature requests

 ---